kptdev/kpt/docs/design-docs/03-pipeline-merge.md

 **Local**: Local fork of the package on disk.

 Firstly, we need to define the identity of the function in order to uniquely identify them across three sources and perform a 3-way merge.
-We can identify the function using the image field value and the input type(configMap or configPath).
+In order to identify the instance of a function, we should add a new optional field `name` to function definition.

+Here is the merge keys used by update logic to identify function in the order of precedence:

+1. name
+2. image(ignoring the version value)
+3. function config type(`configMap` or `configPath`)
+4. relative order of the function

 Here is an example of the merging apply-setters function when new setters are added upstream and existing setter values are updated locally.
 This is the most common use case where kpt fails to merge them.
+Since `name` field is not specified, `image` value is used to identify and merge the function

 ```yaml
 Original: